-All students on F-1 visas are required to inform the Administration of their intention to end their studies by the last day of their final class.
+All students on F-1 visas are required to inform the P/DSO of their intention to complete their studies by the last day of their final period of study.

-Vacation/Breaks
+> Vacation/Breaks

 Students are allowed to take 1 break per year but not more than 4 consecutive weeks at a time.
 Each break consists of 4weeks and can be taken after 27 weeks of continuous study.
+Students must take 4 consecutive weeks of vacation at a time.
 Students will be required to pay tuition before returning from break.

-If students are away from the schoolmore than eight consecutive class days, their I-20 will be terminated due to unauthorized withdrawal.
+If students are away from the school more than eight consecutive class days, their I-20 will be terminated due to unauthorized withdrawal.